 The following are the directions for using Arrest taken from Whitetail News, a newsletter published by the Whitetail Institute.
 These instructions are for maximum effectiveness of the herbicide.
 As with many of you I was not able to follow these directions to the T but we try to do the best we can.

 “Arrest will kill grass effectively right after spring green-up or when the grass is up to 12 inches high.
 If the grass is higher than this, mow it back to 6 or 8 inches and wait 2 weeks before spraying.
 Also, best results will occur when the ground temperature is 60 degrees or higher.”

-This is the garden food plot one month after application of the Arrest herbicide.
+This is the garden food plot one month after application of the Arrest herbicide in 2005.

-To see how all of our food plots are doing and what we have done lately sign up for The Food Plot Journal E-zine that we put out once per month.
+To see how all of our food plots are doing and what we have done lately sign up for The Food Plot Journal E-zine that we put out every quarter.